Professor Donald J. Patterson

 - Codex Perductum: http://djp3.westmont.edu/content/codexperductum/index.html (Archived)

 - Codex Caelestis: http://djp3.westmont.edu/content/codexcaelestis/index.html (Archived)

-Donald J. Patterson is an Associate Professor in Math and Computer Science Department at Westmont College in Santa Barbara, California.
+Donald J. Patterson is a Professor of Computer Science in the Math and Computer Science Department at Westmont College in Santa Barbara, California.
 Professor Patterson’s research lies at the interface of ubiquitous computing, artificial intelligence and human-computer interaction.
 In this space he researches applications, algorithms and systems that use intelligent context to support situated sustainable computing.
 He has received multiple impact awards for his research as well as for his support of undergraduate teaching and research.